nshint/nshint.github.io/source/_posts/2019-04-08-testing-the-camera-on-the-simulator.markdown

 <!--more-->

-Although you can use `protocols` to generalize the real objects, at some point, you are going to stumble upon a dilemma: The simulator doesn't have a camera, and you can't instantiate the framework classes, making the tests (almost) impossible.
+Although you can use `protocols` to generalize the real objects, at some point, you are going to stumble upon a dilemma: the simulator doesn't have a camera, and you can't instantiate the framework classes making the tests (almost) impossible.

 #### What are you talking about?

-Let's start with a very simple program that captures QR Code (I'm skipping lots of boilerplate but if you are looking for a more thorough example, [here](https://www.hackingwithswift.com/example-code/media/how-to-scan-a-qr-code) you have a great article.
+Let's start with a very simple program that captures QR Code (I'm skipping lots of boilerplate but if you are looking for a more thorough example, [here](https://www.hackingwithswift.com/example-code/media/how-to-scan-a-qr-code) you have a great article).

 ```swift
 enum CameraError: Error {